Baccaurea courtallensis: Distribution and habitat

 This tree is endemic to the Western Ghats.
+It grows in the tropical evergreen forests and occasionally grows along river or stream banks in the moist deciduous forests of southern India.

 Ecology

-Flowering: Aug, Nov, Dec.
+Flowering: Aug, Nov, Dec., February to March/ May in southern Western Ghats.
 Leaf buds and fruits are eaten by Nilgiri Langurs, Elephants and Lion-tailed Macaques were also known to feed on the ripe fruits.